arirusso/pulse-analysis/README.md

 Using an audio file, measure pulses for timing deviation

-This would generally used to measure the timing accuracy of drum machines, sequencers and other music electronics.
+This would generally be used to measure the timing accuracy of drum machines, sequencers and other music electronics.
 Inspired by the [Inner Clock Systems Litmus Test](http://innerclocksystems.com/New%20ICS%20Litmus.html)

 ## Installation